sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.8.4 Document Property - Publisher - Vendor ID

-The Vendor releasing the document (`vendor_id`).
-The Vendor ID is a unique identifier (OID) that a vendor uses as issued by FIRST under the auspices of IETF.
-Value type is string with 1 or more characters.
+The Vendor releasing the document (`vendor_id`) of value type `string` with 1 or more characters provides the Vendor ID which is a unique identifier (OID) that a vendor uses as issued by FIRST under the auspices of IETF.

 #### 3.2.1.9 Document Property - References
 References (`references`) of References type (`references_t`).